tokenstreet-tech/react-native-idnow-videoident/README.md

 ## Usage

 `startVideoIdent` is asynchronous.
 For a successful identification the `resultCode` is returned directly.
-If the identification failed, an error is thrown with the `resultCode`.
-Also an optional `errorMessage` can be included.
+If the identification failed, an error is thrown with a `resultCode`.
+Also, an optional `errorMessage` can be included.

-You have the possibility to integrate it with a `try...catch`:
+You have the possibility to integrate it with a `try...catch` block:

 ```ts
 import type { IIdentificationErrorResult } from '@tokenstreet/react-native-idnow-videoident';